Vadim-Karpenko/golang-json-sync-service/README.md

 - **Message Body**: `{ "path": "path.to.value.that.changed", "value": "new value" }`
 - **Response**: `{ "path": "path.to.value.that.changed", "value": "new value" }`

 If you have a list of items in your JSON, you can use the index to update the specific item.
-The path should be in the format of something like `character.items.1.name` to update the name of the second item in the list.
+The path should look like this: `character.items.1.name` to update the name of the second item in the list.
 Value could be of any type (list, dict, string, etc.).

 ### Retrieve entire JSON